Vallerious/goendpoint/README.md

 # goendpoint
 Mock a JSON server with as little configuration as possible.
+*This project is for educational purposes (me learning Go's syntax and std. library) and should not be used, at least in it's current form.*

 ## Installation
 Clone the repo and run `go build` inside the main folder.
 The repo also contains a build for OSX